PhyPiDAQ/EducatorsGuide/Documentation_en.md

 Keyboard shortcuts are defined for all buttons, as indicated by the '_' on the button text.
 In many practical cases, typing a button is much easier than interacting via the mouse.

+&nbsp;
+&nbsp;
 <a name="wiefuehreichdamitversuchedurch"></a>
-## 5. How do I carry out experiments with it?
+## 5. Experiments with *PhyPiDAQ*

 We are now ready to read out a large number of different sensors, graphically plot them live on the monitor and export the values.
 That opens up countless possibilities to use *PhyPiDAQ* in the classroom.

+There is an introductory Course in German languge, [Kurs digitale Messswerterfassung]( docs/Kurs_digitale_Messwerterfassung_mit_PhyPiDAQ.md), which has not yet been translated to English.
+Starting with very basic material on digitization and data processing with *Python*, a first project deals with a non-linear, temperature dependent resistor, an NTC, which is first calibrated and then used in a self-made thermometer.
+As a  more advanced example involving active amplification of a weak signal, a load-cell as contained in standard kitchen scales is used to build a very sensitive force sensor.

-We will now describe three sample experiments so that you can see what the entire workflow can look like from start to finish.
+Some more advanced sample experiments from different areas of Phyics are described below to illustrate the entire *PhyPiDAQ* workflow from start to end.

-<a name="elektrostatik"></a>
+&nbsp;<a name="elektrostatik"></a>
 ### 5.1 Electrostatics

 In the following experiment, the effect of electrostatic influence will be shown.